-An amateur archaeologist, Frank Glynn of Clinton, Conn., caused quite a stir in town some 30 years ago when he announced that Vikings left marks on a ledge in front of 17 Depot Street a century before Columbus hit the beach on Hispanola.
-To prove his point, he outlined in chalk what he was sure was the figure of a Scottish knight in full armor.
+An amateur archaeologist, Frank Glynn of Clinton, Conn . caused quite a stir in town some 30 years ago when he announced that Vikings left marks on a ledge in front of 17 Depot Street a century before Columbus hit the beach on Hispanola To prove his point, he outlined in chalk what he was sure was the figure of a Scottish knight in full armor

-What he was ing at was nothing more . scratches made by that old guy, the Great Ice Glacier, scratched there some 15,000 years ago, as it now turns out to be.
+What he was looking at was nothing more than scratches made by that old guy, the Great Ice Glacier.
+Ice Glacier, scratched there some 15,000 years ago, as it now turns out to be story 'Stone"

-The staid Christian Science Monitor picked up the story on Oct.
-2, 1957, and the Yankee Magazine later headlined its story "Westford's Knight in Stone."
+The staid Christian Science

+Monitor picked up the story on Oct.
+2, 1957, and the Yankee Magazine later headlined its "Westford's Knight

-The story I know best is mine.
-As a boy I often played on this ledge, perhaps waiting for the street car to go by.
-Yes, there were markings on the soft gneiss rock, one of which looked like an Indian peace pipe.
-I asked Mrs. Adeline Fisher Buckshorn (who lived there) what they were.
-Her reply was they were tapped into the soft rock by her brothers, of which there were several.
-The Fisher boys are all gone, but I'm still here in town, working on my stories.
+The story I know best is mine As a boy I often played on this ledge, perhaps waiting for the street car to go by Yes, there were markings on the soft gneiss rock, one of which looked like an Indian peace pipe I asked Mrs. Adeline Fisher Buckshorn (who lived there) what they were Her reply was they were tapped into the soft rock by her brothers, of which there were several The Fisher boys are all gone, but I'm still here in town, working on my stories.

-ited America long before Columbus arrived.
-Evidence of this sort is readily dismissed by most established anthropologists as hoax, misinterpretation, or unfounded supposition.
-Believers of the Scottish Knight have erected a most attractive marker right alongside this main thoroughfare, well protected by granite posts and chains.
-I suggest you use good judgment should you visit this spot.
+They say that Europeans visited America long before Columbus arrived.
+Evidence of sort is readily dismissed by most established anthropologists misinterpretation, hoax. unfounded supposition. ers of the Scottish Knight have erected a most attractive marker right alongside this main thoroughfare, well protected by granite posts and chains I suggest you use good judgment should you visit this spot.